Generative Engine Optimization: The Next Frontier in Digital Visibility

 Case Study: Healthline Medical Content

 Healthline reorganized their condition-specific content to include clear symptom lists, treatment options tables, and expert-validated definitions.
-According to their 2024 investor report, this structural change resulted in a 218% increase in AI citations and a 43% increase in traffic from generative search platforms.
+Their 2024 investor report showed this structural change resulted in a 218% increase in AI citations and a 43% increase in traffic from generative search platforms.

 Case Study: HubSpot Research Program